Mitigating loss of variance in ensemble data assimilation: machine learning-based and distance-free localization: Results

-The simulations for CO$_2$ injection and storage were carried out using the Delft Advanced Research Terra Simulator (DARTS), a compositional flow simulator specifically developed for subsurface flow applications \citep{voskov:24}.
-The reservoir model employed a structured Cartesian grid with dimensions of 32×32×1 cells, representing a two-dimensional horizontal layer of the reservoir.
-Each grid cell was uniform in size, measuring 192 meters in length and width, and 10 meters in thickness.
-The simulated reservoir layer was situated at a depth of 2,000 meters, reflecting typical geological conditions for CO$_2$ storage, and initially maintained at a pressure of 200 bar.
+The test case corresponds to a small reservoir model undergoing CO$_\text{2}$ injection, representing a CCS scenario.
+This is a similar problem used in \citet{seabra:24a}.
+Simulations were performed using the open-source Delft Advanced Research Terra Simulator (open-DARTS) \citep{voskov:24a}.
+The reservoir model uses a structured Cartesian grid with dimensions of 32~$\times$32$~\times$~1 cells, representing a two-dimensional horizontal layer.
+Each gridblock is uniformly sized at 192 meters in length and width and 10 meters in thickness.
+The simulated layer is located at a depth of 2,000 meters, consistent with typical geological settings for CO$_\text{2}$ storage in a saline aquifer, and is initially at a pressure of 200~bar.

-The reservoir simulation involved a two-component, two-phase system comprising carbon dioxide (CO$_2$) and water.
-The permeability across the model followed a spatially variable log-normal distribution generated using a gaussian distribution.
-The porosity was constant throughout the reservoir at 25\%.
-CO$_2$ was injected through a single vertical well located centrally within the grid (red star in Figure~\ref{fig:localization_map_ccs}).
-The injected fluid consisted of nearly pure CO$_2$ into a saline aquifer at a consistent rate of 1,000 m$^3$ per day.
-The simulation period extended over two years.
-Pressure measurements were recorded at four monitoring locations, each situated 10 grid cells away from the injection point in the cardinal directions: north, south, east, and west (orange stars in Figure~\ref{fig:localization_map_ccs}).

-Similarly to \citet{seabra:24a}, the relative permeability in the porous medium is modeled using the Brooks-Corey formulation \citep{brookscorrey:64}, with exponents $n_w = 2.0$ for the water and $n_g = 1.5$ for the CO$_2$.
-Residual saturations are set to $S_{wc} = 0.25$ and $S_{gc} = 0.1$, and the end-point relative-permeability values are $k_{rw}=k_{rg}=1.0$.
-Diffusion and hysteresis effects, while potentially influential on CO$_2$ migration and trapping, are excluded to maintain consistency with the study’s focus on large-scale reservoir dynamics.
-Capillary pressure is neglected because of its limited influence within the two-dimensional modeling framework.
-The resulting model is considered sufficient to capture the key multiphase flow mechanisms governing CO$_2$ migration and entrapment in porous media \citep{seabra:24a}.